AndresRCB/aks-workload-identity/terraform/README.md

 curl -v -k --resolve domain.hello.world:443:$INGRESS_IP_ADDRESS https://domain.hello.world/
 ```

-You should see "subkect: CN=testdomain.com" in the output of the verbose curl response.
+You should see "subject: CN=testdomain.com" in the output of the verbose curl response.

 Happy kuberneting!